MohamedAbdulHameed/DFT/VolumeOptimization/README.md

   - Run them,
   - Extract the total energy from the output files, and
   - Plot total energy as a function of volume to get the optimum lattice parameter.

+Just run `loop.sh` to get the whole thing done.